lerafursa/fhirpath/ideas/fhirpath-mental-model.md

 ### The Dot Operator: Sequential Processing and Context Threading

-The dot (`.`) is special - it connects nodes sequentially AND threads context:
+The dot (`.`) is special - it connects nodes sequentially AND threads context.
+Think of it as saying: “Now that I’ve got this, go deeper and look at that.”

 The dot operator does TWO critical jobs:
-1. **Data Pipeline**: Takes left's output as right's input
+1. **Passes along the data**: Takes left's output as right's input
-2. **Context Pipeline**: Passes left's context to right
+2. **Carries the context**: Passes left's context to right

-This dual role is why:
+This dual role is why variables work properly when you chain expressions with dots:

 ```fhirpath
 // Variables propagate through dots
 defineVariable('x', 5).name.select(%x + 1)  // Works!